ZaneAvernathy/FE5Tools/README.md

 Additional tile layers are treated as tile change layers.
 Each tile change layer must have exactly one rectangular region of tiles.
 Each region will be given a definition in the definitions file, so that you can refer to them by name in events.

+*Experimental: tile change layers may have a string property called `Reveal` where the possible values are `True` or `False`.
+If `False`, the tile change will not reveal units underneath them when triggered.*

 The output `.bin` files must be compressed before they can be used in-game.